UbiquityDotNET/Llvm.NET/docfx/articles/InternalDetails/LlvmBindingsGenerator-Configuration.md

 types or custom string marshalers.
 Sometimes they are for functions declared int the headers but not implemented in the library. (the LTO APIs for instance are not included as they are intended for use in an actual linker) The values in the dictionary are a boolean that indicates if the function is just completely ignored (true) or used internally only (false).
-The MarkFunctionsInteralPass uses this information to mark the functions appropriately for subsequent passes.
+The MarkFunctionsInternalPass uses this information to mark the functions appropriately for subsequent passes.

 ## HandleToTemplateMap